 Graduate credit is available at a rate of $199 per credit plus a $30 administrative fee per registration.

 You can earn an additional two graduate credits available upon completion of a guided study project associated with your selected workshop.

 Continuing Education Units (CEUs) are also available for most workshops at $15 per workshop.
-Please contact Gail Carr, director of continuing education, for additional information.
+Please contact the Office of the Registrar for additional information.

 Earn Graduate Credit for High 5 Workshops

 - Register, pay for, and attend a High 5 workshop.